The invention of the political cartoon

 cartoon is generally thought to be 'Join or Die' which was written by Ben Franklin in 1754 during the French and Indian war.

 I had him beat by 170 years in both quality and content.

-I started out with an old painting of Henry VIII and his family
+I started out with a painting of Henry VIII and his family

 Actually, I only used the right third of the painting which had princess Elizabeth in it...

 ...and then I redrew it in pen and ink as this cartoon, with me as